 Capacity/Use Is the service over or under used ... do we need more or less of these assets?
-One indication of the capacity is
+One indication of the capacity is the serviceability score with SER1 being Very good and SER5 being Very poor

 The current and expected customer service levels are detailed in Tables 3.4 and 3.5.
 Table 3.4 shows the expected levels of service based on resource levels in the current long-term financial plan.